irdan/harmonic-throne/README.md

 The code that runs on each arduino is identical except for the tone number constant, and the possible change of the wiring pin for the microphone or LED strip.

+The `visualize-histogram.py` file reads the output of the `histogramFFTResults` function that is sent over the USB serial connection.
+It then uses matplotlib to display an updating histogram of the FFT output.
+It was used to visualize the FFT calculation and microphone input during development and testing.

 [^1]: A resonator tube is a PVC pipe, which can easily be seen in the picture on the center 60hz tube.
 <img src="https://raw.githubusercontent.com/irdan/harmonic-throne/main/harmonic-throne.jpg" height="806" width="605" >